matplotlib/mplcairo/README.rst

 The following additional dependencies are required:

-- a "recent enough" version of MSVC (19.13.26128 is sufficient).
-(This is the reason for restricting support to Python 3.6 on Windows: distutils is able to use MSVC 2017 only since Python 3.6.4.)
+- MSVC≥19.14, which corresponds to VS2017≥15.7.
+(This is the reason for restricting support to Python 3.6 on Windows: distutils is able to use such a recent MSVC only since Python 3.6.4.)

 - cairo headers and import and dynamic libraries (``cairo.lib`` and ``cairo.dll``) *with FreeType support*.
 Note that this excludes, in